 All Sheep Fiends material released under the Creative Commons License is managed by The Sheep Fiends Foundation, an organization dedicated to free media licensing.

-The Sheep Fiends is a band that has organized jams via email since 1994 and had a web presence since 1995.
+The Sheep Fiends has organized jams via email since 1994 and had a web presence since 1995.
 An early version of The Sheep Fiends website from June, 1996 can be viewed here.
-The website adopted a black-background look-and-feel in late 1996 and an archived version of that site can be viewed on The Internet Archive Wayback Machine.
-Starting in 1997 the website has made extensive use of CGI (Common Gateway Interface) technology written in Perl, giving this website its overly cross-referential appearance.
-XML stylesheets were introduced in 2003.
+In 1996 the website adopted a black-background look-and-feel and started using CGI (Common Gateway Interface) technology written in Perl.
+An archived version of that site can be viewed on The Internet Archive Wayback Machine.
+CSS was introduced in 2003.
 The CGI scripts that make this website work are available under the GPL license.
-Click on the link to download the sheepfiends-engine 1.4 tarball.
+Click on the link to download the sheepfiends-engine 1.9 tarball.
+For example, you can refer to this example band website using this engine.